 Hearings, notices and information guidelines

-These Information Guidelines outline some of the statutory and procedural considerations of the Integrity Commissioner when deciding how ACLEI obtains, handles, uses or disseminates information in the exercise of the Integrity Commissioner's functions under the Law Enforcement Integrity Commissioner Act 2006 (the LEIC Act).
+These Information Guidelines outline some of the statutory and procedural considerations of the Integrity Commissioner when deciding how ACLEI obtains, handles, uses or disseminates information in the exercise of the Integrity Commissioner's functions under the Law Enforcement Integrity Commissioner Act 2006 (the LEIC Act) and other enactments.

 These Guidelines also provide information about issues that the Integrity Commissioner may consider when assessing any application from a person for release of information that ACLEI may possess.